 Google Search Console is another free tool you can use to find the right keywords for your website to rank for.
 One important thing to consider is search console gives you a set of keywords that you are already ranking for organically.
 It does not give new keyword ideas.

-So, how using a search console for keyword research make sense?
+So, how does using a search console for keyword research make sense?
 The answer is simple.

-In the ‘search results’ tab on the dashboard, the console gives you a list of queries and keywords which are sending traffic to your site.
+In the ‘search results’ tab on the dashboard, the console gives you a list of queries and keywords that are sending traffic to your site.

 Once you click on ‘CTR’ and sort it in incremental order, you will be surprised to see many keywords that your website ranks for organically with high impressions but a low click-through rate.